Why Is Mandatory Arbitration In Nursing Home Contracts Wrong?

 Kanter, Bernstein & Kardon

-The Pennsylvania negligence attorneys with Schmidt Kramer Injury Lawyers, based in Central Pennsylvania with offices in Harrisburg and Camp Hill, can answer any questions you may have if you are injured, especially if you or a loved one have been seriously injured due to the intentional, negligence or recklessness of another person, company or organization at a nursing home facility anywhere in the Commonwealth.
+The Pennsylvania negligence attorneys with Schmidt Kramer Injury Lawyers, based in Central Pennsylvania in Harrisburg, can answer any questions you may have if you are injured, especially if you or a loved one have been seriously injured due to the intentional, negligence or recklessness of another person, company or organization at a nursing home facility anywhere in the Commonwealth.

 Scott B. Cooper